Snowboard Size Calculator

 • Your kind of riding

-Picking the right size snowboard size depends on a number of factors, but a good starting point is your height and weight.
+Picking the right snowboard size depends on a number of factors, but a good starting point is your height and weight.

 Riders who are taller/heavier should choose a longer snowboard, riders who are shorter/lighter should choose a shorter snowboard.